The Great Beach Drive road test: (pt I) Noosa to Rainbow Beach - Australian Traveller

 My mud-map says take the ‘third cutting’ to access Teewah Beach, which isn’t quite as obvious as the nose on my LandCruiser rental car’s face.
 I refuse to admit that I’m lost before I’ve begun the Great Beach Drive, so I simply follow a windy ribbon of tarmac around to its natural conclusion; the sand incrementally engulfs it.

 Abruptly, asphalt capitulates to a sandy hump.
-I accelerate and bounce over it.
+I accelerate and bounce over it (into the Cooloola Recreation Area).
 The scrubby, marshy growth opens up to Teewah Beach, the bottle green South Pacific winks, longingly.
 I plough through soft sand, steering wheel ever true, straight towards the ocean, then simply turn left (north).
 It has begun.

 The weird thing about beach driving